 Figure 1.
-Aerial Survey Areas for Fall Chinook Salmon Redds Used Historically and in 2017
+Aerial Survey Areas for Fall Chinook Salmon Redds Used Historically and in Calendar Year 2020

 Figure 2.
-Fall Chinook Salmon Survey Sub-areas Adjacent to Groundwater Contamination Plumes
+Fall Chinook Salmon Survey Sub-Areas Adjacent to Groundwater Contamination Plumes

-Because long-term trends in both redd abundance and distribution are important monitoring components, Mission Support Alliance has taken several steps to ensure compatibility and consistency with past efforts, which include the following:
+Because long-term trends in both redd abundance and distribution are important monitoring components, Hanford Mission Integration Solutions has taken several steps to ensure compatibility and consistency with past efforts, which include the following:

-- Thoroughly reviewing and adopting past monitoring protocols - Coordinating/training with former redd count personnel - Coordinating and exchange of information WDFW and with the Grant County Public Utility District to support the ongoing HRFCPP - Using maps detailing the entire survey reach as well as all historical sub-areas and spawning sites both as in-flight guidance documents and as field data recording forms - Using the same air service, airplane, and pilots in 2017 that were used in previous years.
+- Thoroughly reviewing and adopting past monitoring protocols - Coordinating/training with former redd count personnel - Coordinating and exchange of information with the WDFW and with the Grant County Public Utility District to support the ongoing HRFCPP - Using maps detailing the entire survey reach as well as all historical sub-areas and spawning sites both as in-flight guidance documents and as field data recording forms - Using the same air service, airplane, and pilots in 2020 that were used in previous years.